|

 Lord, we bow to thee today, our prayers of gratitude to say," began

-Edgar A. Guest's Thanksgiving poem in the Nov.
-28, 1957 Detroit Free
+Edgar A. Guest's Thanksgiving poem in the November 28, 1957 Detroit

 of Pal

-Girls (Gene Kelly, Mitzi Gaynor, Kay Kendall) at the Adams; and
+(Gene Kelly, Mitzi Gaynor, Kay Kendall) at the Adams; and (for Thanksgiving)

 Love (Pat Boone, Shirley Jones) at the Fox.
 The Krim screened